Skip to Content

 As of 2021, a second kayak option is available.
 The concessionaire has re-opened the historic Blue Marlin Fish House.
 It is situated on park land but is located outside its main entrance at 2500 NE 163rd St., North Miami Beach.

 The Fish House rents kayaks and stand up paddleboards for paddling the Oleta River — a different paddling route than the one inside the park.
-On the Oleta River paddlers reach mangrove tunnels that feel like you’re in the wilderness (except for the city noises that you can’t quite escape.)
+On the Oleta River paddlers reach mangrove tunnels that feel like you’re in the wilderness (except for the city noises you can’t quite escape.)

 If you bring your own kayak there is a small fee to launch here.